Boost credit score.....Something we all want.

 Since inquiries do have an impact make sure that when you do take out new credit, it is only a very occasional event.

-If you have accounts not in use, a better idea is to use that
+If you have accounts not in use, a better idea is to use that card for whatever purpose you had in mind for the new credit card.
+This way you skip the application process and the hard inquiry that accompanies it.

-you won't be in danger of that older account being closed by the
+There will be no downward dip in your score and you won't be in danger of that older account being closed by the creditor for inactivity.

 Credit mix to boost credit score